Steffen911/steffen911.github.io/_posts/2021-12-25-cryptocurrencies.md

 Also, most employees would be unhappy to receive a salary that, adjusted for most of their day-to-day purchases, fluctuates widely from month to month.

+Another problem I see with distributed setups like these is that the transaction fees need to satisfy all participants in the network and not just a single vendor.
+If 100 people have to sign off on my transaction it is likely more expensive than having a single party signing them off.

 All in all, cryptocurrencies are in my opinion not mainstream means of exchanges and, therefore, do not qualify as true currencies.